-In Babylon 5, the Vorlons has a saying claiming "Understanding is a three-edged sword".
+The Vorlons has a saying claiming "Understanding is a three-edged sword".
 Sheridan finally vocalizes the meaning behind it in season 4 when he's telling off the Vorlons and the Shadows before kicking them out of the galaxy.
 Understanding has three sides: Your side, their side, and the truth.

-Also in Babylon 5, Brother Theo (a Catholic monk) chastises Sheridan for having no clearly defined religious beliefs.
+Brother Theo (a Catholic monk) chastises Sheridan for having no clearly defined religious beliefs.
 Sheridan invokes this trope by saying he's "eclectic, open-minded."
 Brother Theo, who isn't buying it, says that Sheridan is "rudderless, adrift in a sea of ecclesiastical possibilities."
 Interestingly for this trope, but par for the course for B5, neither side is presented as being "right."

 House presents most attempts at compromise as examples of this fallacy.
 In keeping with the series's position on the Sliding Scale of Idealism Versus Cynicism, it seems that we are usually meant to agree with him.
-This is subverted in an important instance, though, when Stacy defies House's wishes and takes a third option while he's in a coma following his enfarction, saving his leg and probably his life as well.
+This is subverted in an important instance, though, when Stacy defies House's wishes and takes a third option while he's in a coma following his infarction, saving his leg and probably his life as well.